-(4) "Unit dose distribution" means a system in which drug therapy profiles are maintained in the pharmacy and doses are scheduled, prepared, and delivered in a ready-to-administer form to the patient care area as they are needed.
+(5) "Unit dose distribution" means a system in which drug therapy profiles are maintained in the pharmacy and doses are scheduled, prepared, and delivered in a ready-to-administer form to the patient care area as the doses are needed.

-(c) If a hospital pharmacy is decentralized, each decentralized section or separate organizational element shall be under the immediate supervision of a pharmacist responsible to the director.
+(d) If a hospital pharmacy is decentralized, each decentralized section or separate organizational element shall be under the immediate supervision of a pharmacist responsible to the director of pharmacy services.

-(b) If nonpharmacist personnel are employed, they shall perform all duties under the supervision of a pharmacist and they shall not be assigned, nor shall they perform, duties that are to be performed only by pharmacists.
+(b) If nonpharmacist personnel are employed, nonpharmacist personnel shall perform all duties under the supervision of a pharmacist and shall not be assigned and shall not perform duties that are to be performed only by a pharmacist.

 (a) Sufficient supportive personnel (technical, clerical, and other) shall be available in order to optimize the participation of pharmacists in activities requiring professional judgment.